 EBT/Food Stamps, Debit/Credit, and WIC & FMNP checks accepted.

-WIC X 2 Program: Beginning November 1, Greenmarket shoppers spending their $6, $10 or $15 Fruit and Vegetable checks receive an equal amount in FREE Greenmarket Bucks to spend on Fruits and Vegetables.
+WIC X 2 Program 2013: Beginning November 1, Greenmarket shoppers spending their $6, $10 or $15 Fruit and Vegetable checks receive an equal amount in FREE Greenmarket Bucks to spend on Fruits and Vegetables.
 November 1-December 15, while supplies last.

-Open year-round on Thursdays and Sundays, this market located just in front of the Columbia University gates on Broadway at 115th St., serves a diverse population including university students, faculty and staff, St Luke's Hospital staff, visitors and patients as well as Upper West Side residents.
+Open year-round on Thursdays and Sundays, this market is located on Broadway along the west side of the Columbia campus from 114th street to 116th street and is one block from St Luke’s Roosevelt Hospital.
+It serves a diverse population including university students, faculty and staff, St Luke's Hospital staff, visitors and patients as well as Upper West Side residents.
 While several of the farmers attend on both Thursday and Sunday, each day has its own distinct character.
 Thursdays market thrives on the bustle of the work and school day schedule, while Sundays are more laid back and neighbors come out to do serious shopping.
 Shoppers will find milk and yogurt, fruit, cider, baked goods, preserved fruits and vegetables, eggs, cheese, smoked meats, pickled vegetables, maple syrup, honey, fish, and focaccia topped with locally sourced fruit, vegetables, herbs and cheeses, a lunch time favorite.

 Includes cooking demos, seasonal celebrations, and family friendly activities.

 Ardith Mae Farm Goat cheese from Columbia County, NY.
 (Sun)

 Beth's Farm Kitchen Jams, preserves, chutneys & pickled vegetables from Columbia County, NY.
 (Sun, Thurs)